 Planning the Hardscape for a Side Yard

-It's a common mistake to simply fill the side yard with plants without considering the underlying structure.
+It's a common mistake simply to fill the side yard with plants without considering the underlying structure.
 In the early stages of planning, think about elements such as fences, gates, paving surfaces, electrical service, water spigots and sprinkler systems.
 These will need to be installed before planting.
 These nonliving elements of the landscape are collectively known as the hardscape.

 Whatever other functions it serves, the side yard probably needs to carry foot traffic from the front yard to the backyard and therefore will need some form of pathway.
 This can range from simple lawn grass to a flagstone or stepping stone walkway to a full formal sidewalk.
-In most spaces, walkways should be 28 to 36 inches wide, but in a narrow side yard, you can shrink this dimension to 18 to 24 inches in order to remain proportional to the space.
+In most spaces, walkways should be 28 to 36 inches wide, but in a narrow side yard, you can shrink this dimension to 24 inches in order to remain proportional to the space.

 Side yards should have boundaries that provide a break between the front yard and backyard.
 This is both a decorative element and a security feature.
 Gated fences or walls are common features of side yards.
 Even if you don't include gates, consider the transitions between spaces, which are essential to good design.